MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/data-protection-kubernetes-astra-azure-netapp-files-content.md

 - Cumbersome.
 - Difficult to make compatible with all apps.
-- Not scalable across the multiple apps and environments that a typical enterprise has.
+- Difficult to scale across the multiple apps and environments that a typical enterprise has.

 In certain environments, you can reduce costs by avoiding cross-peered virtual network traffic.
 To eliminate this traffic, simplify the solution.
 Specifically, bring the AKS clusters and the subnet that you delegate for Azure NetApp Files into the same virtual network, as this diagram illustrates: